The critical temperature of the 2D-Ising model through Deep Learning Autoencoders: The 2-Dimensional Ising Model

 The macroscopic properties of the 2D-Ising system are determined by the nature of the accessible micro-states.
 Thus, it is useful to know the dependence of the Hamiltonian on the spin configurations.
 The total energy is given by

 where $J$ is the self-interaction between neighbouring spins, $h$ the external magnetic field and $\mu$ is the atomic magnetic moment.
 Note that in the first sum, the notation $nn(i)$ represents nearest-neighbour pairs; the sum is taken over all nearest-neighbouring pairs.
+The sign of $J$ determines whether we have a ferromagnetic($J = 1$) or an anti-ferromagnetic($J=-1)$ system.

 In the case of the canonical ensemble, in other words, when the system is attached to a thermal reservoir and kept at a constant temperature $T$, as the time passes the spins are left to fluctuate with rates depending on the reservoir's temperature.
 This behaviour can be captured in a Monte Carlo (MC) simulation in the canonical ensemble.
-For $T=0$ the system is frozen with all spins being at one direction either down or up.
+In the ferromagnetic case at $T=0$, the system is frozen with all spins being at one direction either down or up.
+On the other hand in the anti-ferromagnetic case at $T=0$, the system gets split into two sub-systems in a checkerboard pattern, and the difference between the spins of these two sub-systems points at one direction either up or down.
 The orientation of the spins is arbitrary, however, the dynamics enforce the system to choose one of the two directions.
-This corresponds to the spontaneous symmetry breaking of the $\mathbb{Z}_2$ global symmetry group.
-Although the Hamiltonian of the system is invariant under $\mathbb{Z}_2$ transformations, the degenerate ground states are not invariant but get interchanged under such transformations.
+This corresponds to the spontaneous symmetry breaking of the $\mathbb{Z}_2$ global symmetry group in the ferromagnetic case.
+In the anti-ferromagnetic case, the existence of a checkerboard pattern corresponds to the spontaneous breaking of the translation symmetry.
+Although the Hamiltonian of the system is invariant under $\mathbb{Z}_2$ and translation transformations, the degenerate ground states are not invariant but get interchanged under such transformations.

-For small finite values of the temperature of the system, spins still form large sectors where all spins are correlated and point to one direction.
-Above the critical temperature $T_c$, the spins are disordered and $\mathbb{Z}_2$ symmetry is restored.
+For small, nonzero values of the temperature, spins of the whole system (in the ferromagnetic case), or the sub-systems (in the anti-ferromagnetic case), still form large sectors where all spins are correlated and point to one direction.
+Above the critical temperature of $T_c$, the spins are disordered and $\mathbb{Z}_2$ symmetry is restored.

 The question that we address in this work is whether the behaviour described above can be captured by a deep learning autoencoder when we pass it ensembles for a sequence of temperatures separated by some $\delta T$.
 More precisely, we seek to understand if a qualitative description of the phase structure of the Ising model can be extracted and whether one can determine the critical temperature $T_c$.